Solihull: Art and museums

 The Solihull Arts Complex includes the Courtyard Gallery and Art Space, an exhibition space and gallery.
 The town also has a number of private art galleries.

-Reflecting the towns British motorcycle heritage, as home to the Triumph Motorcycle company for many years, Solihull also has the National Motorcycle Museum.
+Reflecting the town's British motorcycle heritage, as home to the Triumph Motorcycle company for many years, Solihull also has the National Motorcycle Museum.
 The museum was founded in 1984 and is affiliated to the British Motorcycle Charitable Trust.
 The museum has become the largest collection of British motorcycles in the world, with over 250,000 visitors a year.